attaullahbhatti/Task_Manager/README.md

 # Task_Manager
-A simple task manager or ine can say a TO-DO list.
+A simple task manager or one can say a TO-DO list.

 build using:
 - HTML